WARP-LAB/manage-htaccess/README.md

 * When building for deploy: files for js, css, images, fonts etc. are spewed out in filesystem (i.e., http://devserver.tld/path/to/app/assets/site.js)
 * When building for development: webpack-dev-server hot reloading is used - js is served by node.js on some port, css is inlined within js, images are somewhere in between (i.e., http://devserver.tld:1234/site.js)

-This means that paths changes (HTML asking for js, CSS asking for images etc.).
+This means that paths change (HTML asking for js, CSS asking for images etc.).
 A really simple proxying (or in this case just url rewriting) does the job.

-This hack comments or uncomments tagged blocks in .htaccess based on what environment (target) combinations webpack is run for.
+This hack comments or uncomments tagged blocks in `.htaccess` based on what environment (target) combinations webpack is run for.

 ### Usage